tikdove/tik-back-web/README.md

 # registPage
-Using for the Mycoin regist.
+Using for the Mycoin regist page.